Instawork/hyperview/docs/reference_behavior_attributes.md

 ### `reload`

 The `reload` navigation action will re-request the current screen.
 This is similar to a reload button in a web browser.

+If the reload behavior contains an `href`, the given `href` will be used to request the new content for the current screen.

 ### `deep-link`